Looking for the top things to do in San Francisco? Want to make a San Francisco itinerary?

 The rooftop has 7 small hills with solar panels, comprised of 50,000 biodegradable trays.
 An estimated 1.7 million plants occupy the trays.
 These plants’ roots are home to a variety of birds, insects, and small mammals.

 This is one place not to miss when visiting San Francisco.
+Be sure to add it to your San Francisco itinerary.

 If you want a more exclusive experience consider the Behind the Scenes Tour